Scholar · Teacher · Writer

 "Linguistic Instrumentalism"

 With Islam Farag and Marcela Hebbard.
-Critical Pedagogy in the Language and Writing Classroom: Strategies, Examples, Activities from Teacher Scholars, edited by Gloria Park, Sarah Bogdan, Madeleine Rosa, and Joseph Navarro.
-Routledge, 2023.
+In Critical Pedagogy in the Language and Writing Classroom, edited by Gloria Park et al., Routledge.[cite: 2]

 2018